MarkYegon7/Mark-Portfolio/README.md

 # 📖 Mark-Portfolio <a name="about-project"></a>

-Mark-Portfolio is an activity created on the first and second week to show the knowledge we have grasped.
+Mark-Portfolio is an activity created on the first module to show the knowledge we have grasped.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-The project is to determine the basic knowledge one has in git,HTML5,CSS,CSS Grid,flexbox and Linters
+The project is to determine the basic knowledge one has in git, HTML5, CSS, CSS Grid, flexbox, Javascript and Linters

 <details>
   <summary>Client</summary>